CenturyLinkCloud/PublicKB/Object Storage/s3cmd-object-storage-management-for-linux-machines.md

 </ul>

 <h4><a name="install">Installing S3CMD</a></h4>
 <p>Before you can use S3CMD, you'll need to make sure it is installed.
-At the command line, enter the following: <tt>which s3cmd</tt>.
+At the command line, enter the following: <tt>which s3cmd</tt> .
 If this command gives  no output, then you do not have S3CMD installed and need to add it. </p>

-<p>The simplest way to add it is to use the package manager for your version of Linux, probably either.
+<p>The simplest way to add it is to use the package manager for your version of Linux, probably either <tt>yum</tt> or <tt>apt</tt>.
 While S3CMD is included in many package managers, it is best to manually configure
   the official repository to ensure that you are using the latest version.

 <p><strong>To add the repository to a CentOS or RHEL machine</strong> (note, both instructions assume you are running as root- you will need to add “sudo” where appropriate if not logged in as root):</p>